Grajales/Reproducible_Research/README.md

 8. Panel plot comparing the average number of steps taken per 5-minute interval across weekdays and weekends

 9. All of the R code needed to reproduce the results (numbers, plots, etc.) in the report

+The file "ReproducibleResearch_Script_Project_PA1_LGrajales.pdf" shows the expected results when running the file "PA1_Template.Rmd" and using the "activity.csv" data.